 Downsize to rightsize your life

-The onerous task of downsizing and sorting through a lifetime of ‘stuff’ is a major reason why people put off moving to more suitable accommodation to match their needs as they age.
+The onerous task of downsizing and sorting through a lifetime of ‘stuff’ is a major reason why seniors put off moving to more suitable accommodation to match their needs as they age.

 Have a floor plan of your retirement village apartment to know exactly how much space you have and measure large furniture to ensure it fits.
 A vital part of downsizing is doing a review of your possessions and matching it to your new space.

 Start decluttering one room at a time, if that’s too hard to contemplate then begin with a drawer or a cupboard.
 Don’t let yourself become overwhelmed by the task or you’ll just give up.